ohata-toast/EasyMaker/en/console-guide.md

     - **Log Management** : Logs generated during training can be stored in the NHN Cloud Log & Crash service.
         - For more information, please refer to [Appendix > 2.
 NHN Cloud Log & Crash Search Service User Guide and Log Check](./console-guide/#2-nhn-cloud-log-crash-search-service-usage-guide-and-log-inquiry-guide).

-> [Caution] When using NHN Cloud NAS:
+!!! danger "Caution"
-> Only NHN Cloud NAS created in the same project as AI EasyMaker can be used.
+    - Only NHN Cloud NAS created in the same project as AI EasyMaker can be used.

-> [Caution] training failure when deleting training input data:
-> Training may fail if the input data is deleted before training is completed.
+    - Training may fail if the input data is deleted before training is completed.

 <a id="training.list"></a>